Genivia/ugrep/README.md

 - Written in clean and efficient C++11, built for speed and thoroughly tested

-- Portable (Linux, Unix, MacOS, Windows, etc), includes x86 and x64 binaries for Windows with the [GitHub releases](https://github.com/Genivia/ugrep/releases)
+- Portable (Linux, Unix, MacOS, Windows, etc), includes x86 and x64 binaries for Windows in the [releases](https://github.com/Genivia/ugrep/releases)

 - Ultra fast with new match algorithms, easily beating grep, ripgrep, silver searcher, hyperscan, sift, etc. see [performance benchmarks](#speed)

-- User-friendly with sensible defaults and customizable [configuration files](#config) used by the `ug` command, which is the same as `ugrep --config` to load .ugrep preferences (requires ugrep v2.4.0)
+- User-friendly with sensible defaults and customizable [configuration files](#config) used by the `ug` command, which is the same as `ugrep --config` to load .ugrep preferences

       ug PATTERN ...                         ugrep --config PATTERN ...